Information and guidance for the upcoming Pupil Census.

 Authorisation by the headteacher

-The summary sheet census fulfils a number of purposes and the importance of this is often overlooked.
+The census summary sheet fulfils a number of purposes and the importance of this is often overlooked.

-It allows school staff preparing the return to check its accuracy and completeness before passing it to the head teacher.
-In addition to summarising FSM, funded hours number of pupils with SEN, it also contains information about persistent absenteeism.
+It allows school staff preparing the return to check its accuracy and completeness before passing it to the headteacher.
+In addition to summarising FSM, funded hours, number of pupils with SEN, it also contains information about persistent absenteeism.
 This is the only opportunity to check the data before it is used by the DfE for funding purposes and published in performance tables.
 Once the data has been submitted to the DfE it will be deemed to have been authorised by the headteacher.